Celebrities who own unusual properties

 Johnny Depp's French village

-The interiors are as rustic and charming as you would expect with some quirky touches, like the wine cellar which has been converted in to a Pirates of the Caribbean den, complete with skulls and brightly coloured scarves.
+The interiors are as rustic and charming as you would expect, with some quirky touches, like the wine cellar converted into a Pirates of the Caribbean den, complete with skulls and brightly coloured scarves.

-The latest news however, is that Depp has changed his mind about selling and instead has embarked on another round of renovation works, so prepare for the unexpected.
+The latest news is that Depp has changed his mind about selling and has embarked on another round of renovation works, so prepare for the unexpected.

 Kat Von D’s ghoulish Gothic mansion

-Famed tattoo artist Kat Von D has been capturing our imaginations with her creative flair and unique style since starring in reality TV show, Miami Ink from 2005.
+Famed tattoo artist Kat Von D has been capturing our imaginations with her creative flair and unique style since starring in the reality TV show, Miami Ink, from 2005.

 Now worth around $25 million (£19m), it’s her historic Victorian mansion that’s really caught our eye…